 head after the jQuery Mobile stylesheet.

-jQuery Mobile includes a wide range of touch-friendly UI widgets: buttons, form elements, collapsibles, accordions, popups, dialogs, responsive tables, and much more.
+jQuery Mobile includes a wide range of touch-friendly UI widgets: form elements, collapsibles, collapsible sets (accordions), popups, dialogs, responsive tables, and much more.
 For best performance, use the download builder to pick the components you need.

 jQuery Mobile includes a diverse set of common listviews that are coded as lists with a

 data-role="listview" added.
 Here is a simple linked list that has a role of